zaladmander/Paint-App/README.md

   (forced to make a new paintbrush or etc.)

 - As a user, I want to be able to see a list of all my canvases, brushes, and pencilcases.

+- As a user, I want to be able to save my brushes, canvases, pencilcases

+- As a user, I want to be able to reload my work previously made on canvases

+- As a user, I want to open the application and reload automatically all of my created brushes in their respective pencilcases